Peter Budaj: Mask

 Budaj, a devout Christian, is perhaps best known for having the depiction of Ned Flanders, a popular religious character from the animated television series The Simpsons painted on his masks.
 In 2008, Budaj began wearing a mask featuring the character Altaïr from the first Assassin's Creed video game.

 The mask primarily worn by Budaj during the 2008–09 season features a burgundy colored version of the Marvel Comics superhero, the Hulk, although he did continue wearing the Assassin's Creed mask as well.
 Budaj's 2009–10 mask features his racing idol Valentino Rossi on one side, the Avalanche's alternate foot logo on the other, and retains Ned Flanders on the back.

 Budaj's 2013–14 mask still has Ned Flanders' image as well as an image of Argentine soccer star Lionel Messi.
 Ned Flanders continues to appear on Budaj's 2014–15 mask, without Lionel Messi.
 Then, during his lone season with the Lightning, his Ned Flanders character was depicted as transformed into another Marvel superhero, Thor, whose powers, derived from the namesake Norse deity, go along with the team's theme of lightning.

 Personal life

 Peter and his wife Taylor have two sons together.

+During his career, Budaj repeatedly expressed his Christian beliefs and comes from Catholic education and upbringing.
+He was active in Hockey Ministeries International.

 After retiring from playing hockey Budaj moved to Bozeman, Montana to be closer to his wife's family.
 He started a goalie training company called Budaj Blockers and also served as assistant coach of the Montana State University Bobcats hockey team.

 In 2021 Budaj became a goalie development coach with the Avalanche organization.
 He joined the Anaheim Ducks as a goalie coach in 2024.